scg-unibe-ch/ese2016-team3/documentation/srs.md

 For signing up as a new user he has to enter his first and last name, select his gender and give his email-address and a password, which has to be at least 6 characters long.

 The user can choose the account type.
-There are two account types (premium and normal) If the user chooses premium, he has to enter his credit card information during signup.
+There are two account types (premium and normal) If the user chooses premium, he has to enter his credit card information and duration of premium membership during signup.

 If any of these informations aren't filled in, an error occurs, which tells the user that he must fill in a valid information.